redstone-finance/redstone-docs/docs/redstone-credora/api/api/morpho-vault-data/vault-data-history.md

   - **APY:** Excludes rewards and performance fee deductions.
   - **Net APY:** Includes rewards and performance fee deductions.
 - **Withdrawal Liquidity Data:** Provides metrics on Vault withdrawal liquidity.&#x20;
   - **Withdrawal Liquidity Usd:** The sum of unallocated Vault supply and the share of withdrawable liquidity from allocated Markets.
-The latter is calculated by taking the share of a vault’s total supply per market, multiplying it by the available liquidity in the market, and summing across all vault eligible markets.&#x20;
+The latter is calculated by taking the share of a vault's total supply per market, multiplying it by the available liquidity in the market, and summing across all vault eligible markets.&#x20;
   - **Withdrawal Liquidity Pct:** Withdrawal Liquidity USD divided by the Vault supply.

 ---